 The Winter Round

-The students who have advanced to the semi-final round must brief and argue a new case.
+The students who have advanced to the semi-final round must brief and argue a new case during the Winter quarter.
 A panel of faculty members judges the semi-final arguments and selects the four best advocates on the basis of their written and oral advocacy skills.

 The Spring Round

-The four finalists work in teams of two on another new case.
+The four finalists work in teams of two on another new case during the Spring quarter.
 A panel of distinguished judges, usually federal appellate judges, presides at the final argument before the Law School community.
 The winning team is awarded the Hinton Cup; the runners-up are awarded the Llewellyn Cup.